How to Digitize Patient Records: A Dentist's Guide

 This is the most important factor, hands down.
 Any scanning service you consider must be fully HIPAA compliant.
 This isn't just about checking a box; it's about ensuring your patients' privacy is protected and that your digital records are managed correctly.
 A service that understands the nuances of safeguarding patient records will have strict protocols in place.
 Beyond HIPAA, ask about their overall data security measures.
 Look for providers who operate out of secure facilities and hold certifications like SSAE-18 SOC II.
 This shows they take the safety of your data seriously, protecting it from breaches and unauthorized access.

-High-Quality Scans and Secure Document Handling
+Ensuring Clear Scans and Safe Handling

 The goal of scanning is to create a clear, legible, and accurate digital copy of the original.
 If the scans are blurry or incomplete, the entire process is undermined.
 A reputable service will use high-speed, high-resolution scanners and have a multi-step quality control process.
 They should be able to tell you how they track your physical records from the moment they leave your office to the moment they're returned or securely destroyed.
 This chain of custody is crucial for peace of mind.
 Ask potential vendors about their process for checking information for accuracy to ensure nothing gets lost in translation.